-This document maps out steps for the next three years and what success look like for the longer term.
-Helping achieve this vision WITH the women, girls, men and boys in communities where we work requires a cohesive and coordinated approach across teams and functions, signaling the critical importance of shared responsibility to achieve true gender equality, diversity and social inclusion.
-It also lays out a framework, definitions and key advancements we have made in both our programs and our operations, and explains why the two are inextricably linked.
+This document maps out steps for the next three years and what success look like on a long-term basis.
+Helping achieve this vision WITH the women, girls, men, boys, LGBTQI+ persons, and gender nonconforming persons in communities where we work requires a cohesive and coordinated approach across teams and functions, signaling the critical importance of shared responsibility to achieve true gender equality, diversity and social inclusion.
+It also lays out a framework, definitions and key advancements we have made in both our programs and our operations, as well as explaining why the two are inextricably linked.